IntelliTect/PSToolbox/CONTRIBUTING.md

 ##Contributing to PSToolbox

 - First, make sure you have the required tools installed.
 If you have Windows 10, you already have them.
 Otherwise, see [here](https://www.powershellgallery.com/GettingStarted?section=Get%20Started) for instructions.
+- Next, clone this repository with the `--recursive` flag, or clone normally and then run `git submodule update --init --recursive` to initialize any submodules.

 ### General development procedures
 - To import your module while developing, run `Import-Module .\IntelliTect.MyModule.psd1`